CRO Website Audit: How To Increase Conversions In 12 Steps

 How To Fix It

-• Fix layout shift sources: reserve space for images and banners; be careful with late-loading fonts.
+• Prevent layout shifts: reserve space for images, banners, widgets, and fonts.

-• Audit third-party scripts: chat widgets, trackers, review badges, and A/B tools can add real weight.
+• Review third-party scripts: chat, reviews, trackers, and testing tools can create real weight.

 For official guidance on site performance in the context of search and user experience, Google Search Central is the right reference: Page experience documentation.